rawmodel/framework/README.md

 ### Error Handling

 RawModel provides a mechanism for handling field-related errors.
 The logic is aligned with validation thus validation and error handling can easily be managed in a unified way.
-This is great because we always deal with validation errors and can thus directly send these errors back to a user in unified format.
+This is great because we always deal with validation errors and can thus directly send these errors back to a user in a unified format.

 ```js
 class User extends Model {